NotNite/omchessboards/README.md

 ### moving

-send a `ClientMove` with a random `moveToken`. the server will reply with a `ServerValidMove` or `ServerInvalidMove` with the corresponding move token, depending on if the move went through. moves must be valid in chess rules (which I don't know shit about chess rules so glhf)
+send a `ClientMove` with a random `moveToken`. the server will reply with a `ServerValidMove` or `ServerInvalidMove` with the corresponding move token, depending on if the move went through.

+notes:

+- **you can move pieces in areas you aren't subscribed to**, which is exciting for botting purposes
+- **the current position of the piece must be accurate**
+- move token can be anything but it helps associate the result of moves, kinda like a seq in some networking
+- moves must be valid in chess rules (which I don't know shit about chess rules so glhf)

 ### snapshot and updates